rkooyenga/firenote/README.md

 # Fire🔥Note

-Firenote is a no bullshit note taker, and lightweight text editor by Ray Kooyenga.
+Firenote is a no bullshit note taker, and lightweight text editor.
 It relies on local storage for fast resilient saving of data.

 ### :radio_button: Use Case
 Firenote is not a ubiquitious solution to mold jello, pickup chicks, and replace your ti-92 calculator.
 It's a simple dedicated tool for an exact need, which it fulfills better than any other solution thus far employed for this specific use-case of last-second saving when things are going down and memory is tight.